Your pill has a secret.

 7. The pill can cause sexual side effects such as decreased arousal, desire, and lubrication, as well as increased pain.

 8. Men are less attracted to women on the pill.
-A recent study found that female lap dancers on the pill earned $37 per hour while those who weren't averaged $53.
+This study found that female lap dancers on the pill earned $37 per hour while those who weren't averaged $53.
 Perhaps this is because women who ovulate look different.
 Or maybe they smell different.
 Regardless, they are considered more attractive to men.
 Of course, this might not matter to you if (as in point number 1), the main guy you're chasing around the living room these days is your brother.